MahirRatanpara/ObsNotesSync/Mahir' Notes/Company-Wise/Amazon/Learn and Be Curious.md

 ### Story 1: Learning Spark to Build a New Validation Engine

-**Situation:** Our regulatory and financial reporting relied heavily on accurate data, but data validation was fully manual.
-Analysts spent days verifying large datasets using SQL and spreadsheets, causing slow delivery and inconsistency.

-**Task:** Design a scalable automated validation solution, even though no automated validation system existed.

-**Action:** Researched distributed processing solutions and identified Apache Spark as suitable.
-Learned Spark from scratch through documentation, courses, and small proof-of-concepts.
-Designed a validation engine using Spark with configurable rules, parallel processing, and reporting outputs.
-Collaborated with business users to ensure rules matched domain requirements.

-**Result:** Automated ~80% of validation, reducing processing time from days to hours.
-Enabled analysts to focus on analysis instead of manual checking.
-Improved consistency and reporting reliability.
-The solution became a standard component of the pipeline.
+**Situation:**

+In our compliance workflow, business users were performing data validations **manually** using spreadsheets and custom scripts for each dataset.
+This process took **nearly a full day** for every validation cycle, and every time a validation rule changed, the process had to be repeated from scratch.
+There was **no centralized validation engine**, and it was causing frequent delays in reporting timelines and high operational overhead.
+I recognized that the core problem wasn’t the rules themselves, but the **lack of an automated and scalable validation framework.**

+**Task:**

+I took ownership of creating a solution that would **automate** these validations, make them **scalable**, and allow business users to define or modify rules **without involving developers** — so iterations could happen quickly.

+**Action (Learn & Be Curious Focus):**

+To achieve true scalability, I realized the solution required **distributed data processing**, but I had never worked with Apache Spark before.
+So I **proactively self-learned Spark**, focusing on:
+- Distributed execution concepts & DAG scheduling
+- Partitioning and data distribution strategies
+- Performance tuning via Spark UI
+- Efficient join and aggregation patterns

+Using this knowledge, I designed and implemented a **distributed validation engine** that:

+- Processes large datasets **in parallel** using Spark
+- Allows **business users to define validation rules via configuration** instead of code
+- Automatically generates validation summaries and exception report
+- Requires **no developer involvement to update or add rules**

+**Result:**

+This replaced a **manual, day-long validation process** with an **automated pipeline that completed in just a few minutes.**

+Business teams could now run multiple validation cycles per day, leading to faster reporting, fewer manual errors, and significantly reduced operational effort.

 ---

 ### Story 2: Observability Initiative Driven by Curiosity

-**Situation:** Performance issues and outages occurred, but the team lacked visibility and often only discovered problems when business users reported them.

-**Task:** Improve observability despite it not being part of the assigned role.

-**Action:** Self-taught Prometheus, Grafana, and distributed tracing.
-Prototyped a monitoring stack and demonstrated how it could have caught past incidents earlier.
-Implemented dashboards and SLIs in collaboration with business stakeholders.
+**Situation:**

+Our platform had recurring performance issues, but we lacked good observability.
+We often found out about incidents only when business users raised complaints, which delayed response and created frustration.

+**Task:**

+Even though observability was not part of my assigned responsibilities, I wanted to proactively improve visibility so we could detect and diagnose issues earlier.

+  **Action:**

+I self-learned Prometheus, Grafana, and distributed tracing by exploring documentation and internal knowledge bases.
+I prototyped a monitoring stack and recreated past incidents to show how earlier detection would have been possible.
+After demonstrating this to product and support stakeholders, I collaborated with the infra team to roll it out—setting up dashboards, alerts, and SLIs aligned with what business users cared about (e.g., response time and error rate).

+**Result:**

-**Result:** Mean Time to Detection improved by ~60%, troubleshooting time reduced ~40%, and proactive incident prevention increased.
-The stack became a model for other teams.
+Mean Time to Detection improved by ~60%, troubleshooting time dropped ~40%, and several incidents were prevented proactively.
+The observability setup I introduced was later adopted as a reference by other teams.

 ---